zsparal/api-documentation/source/reference/v2/terminals-api/get-terminal.rst

 .. parameter:: description
    :type: string

    A short description of the terminal.
 The description can be used as an identifier for the terminal.
-Currently, it is set up when the terminal is configured and it will be visible in the dashboard, but also on the device itself.
+   Currently, the description is set when the terminal is initially configured.
+   It will be visible in the dashboard as well as on the device itself.

 .. parameter:: createdAt
    :type: datetime